Nab0y/hassio-addons/ha-joplin-bridge/MULTI_TENANT.md

          │  Smart Proxy (Port 41185)     │
          │  - Automatic routing           │
          │  - Token-based profile mapping │
+         │  - ONE port for ALL users      │
          └───────┬───────────────────────┘
                  │
     ┌────────────┼────────────┬────────────┐